Explore our classroom resources for children and young people.

-Saint Oscar Romero was a CAFOD partner who spoke up for poor communities in El Salvador during a period of terrible violence.
+Saint Oscar Romero spoke up for poor communities in El Salvador during a period of terrible violence.
 CAFOD is proud to have supported Archbishop Oscar Romero through his radio station during this time.

-Here we celebrate his extraordinary life and legacy.
+Here we celebrate this extraordinary saint’s life and legacy.

 Oscar Arnulfo Romero was born into a family of ten on 15 August in Ciudad Barrios, El Salvador.
 His father was in charge of the local telegraph office.
 Sometimes the young Romero helped his father to deliver telegrams.
 Oscar learned to be a carpenter, making tables, chairs and doors.

 When he was 14 years old, Oscar wanted to be a priest so he went to study at junior seminary.
 When his mother was ill and they needed money for medicine, Oscar left the seminary for three months and worked in the gold mine in Potosí.
 He earned about 4p a day.

 Oscar went to Rome to study and stayed there during World War II.
 His father and brother died while he was in Rome.

 Romero was ordained a priest and returned to El Salvador.
 He became famous for his sermons.
 He also did a lot of parish work like visiting prisons, organising catechism classes and working with others in the Church to provide help and food for the poor.